Sunday, March 23, 2025

 What challenges did you face with technology, and how did you overcome them?

-The main challenge we had was with sharing the clips, since we filmed with various different technology, whether it was the actual scene or just behind-the-scene we had them all segregated throughout.
+The main challenge we had was with sharing the clips since we filmed with various different phones.
+It was mainly mine, but some behind scenes were shot on my group members phone.
 We sent all the clips in our group chat, but we realized the lack of quality the clips had, it was REALLY bad.
 Thankfully, we attempted to share them through Google Drive and success was found!
-Other than this, it was really time-consuming since we overshot a little too much...
-We had over 20 minutes of filming in the gym all alone since we were afraid of not having enough content because we only had one opportunity to film in the gym and we wanted to get everything done in one day.
-I am just grateful that Adobe didn't break down on us and cause us to lose all of our progress.
+Other than this, it was really time-consuming to edit since we overshot a little too much...
+We had over 20 minutes of filming in the gym alone since we were afraid of not having enough content because we only had one opportunity to film in the gym and we wanted to get everything done in one day.
+I am just grateful that Adobe didn't break down on us and cause us to lose all of our editing progress.
 Unfortunately, that happened to my classmate.
 I think I would have sobbed for 20 minutes straight if that happened to me.
 In the future, I will definitely ease down a little on the overshooting to not overwhelm myself with the countless scene choices and editing.
 On the same note, even though this is not relevant to technology, the biggest aspect I will ensure to correct is scheduling and staying organized.
 We had to change our filming day(s) countless times and it simply added unnecessary stress.
 All in all, I am grateful for the opportunities and experiences this project has given me.

 I am excited to show you my CCRS, they are currently in the making!